 Reconstruction of the walls and gate surrounding the ancient city of Megiddo; the walls around Jerusalem were probably similar, but larger

-Nebuchadnezzar was the King of Babylon, and Babylon as far as the Israelites were concerned was a sink of iniquity.
-The word ‘Babylon’ became code for depravity, cruelty and paganism – everything bad in fact.
+He was the King of Babylon, and Babylon as far as the Israelites were concerned was a sink of iniquity.
+The word ‘Babylon’ became code for depravity, cruelty and paganism – everything bad.

-Nebuchadnezzar ruled from 605-562BC.
-He was an energetic conqueror, expanding his empire so that it extended from Egypt in the west to Elam in the east.
-He rebuilt temples, threw up immense fortifications around his cities, and erected palatial public buildings.
+he was an energetic conqueror, expanding his empire so that it extended from Egypt in the west to Elam in the east

 Wall engraving showing tactics used during a siege; notice the sappers (bottom left) undermining the walls of the city

-So you would think Jehoiakim would have settled down to paying tribute throughout his reign.
+Given Nebuchadnezzar’s power, you’d think Jehoiakim would have given in and paid tribute throughout his reign.
 Not so.
 He wanted to choose his overlord, and he chose to ally himself with Egypt instead – it was nearer, and less brutal than Babylon.

-Judah became a province of Babylon – and the exiles wept by the rivers of Babylon.
+Judah became a province of Babylon.
+The exiles wept by the rivers of Babylon.

 ‘In the third year of the reign of King Jehoiakim of Judah, King Nebuchadnezzar of Babylon came to Jerusalem and besieged it……’ (1 Daniel 1.1)